 Scholarly Commons Citation

 Gostin, Lawrence O., "The National Individual Health Insurance Mandate: Ethics and the Constitution" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 430.
+430.